Game-theoretic statistics and safe anytime-valid inference: Nonparametric Examples

-The average treatment effect (ATE) is arguably the most popular estimand in causal inference, and one may ask if it is possible to estimate it sequentially in both randomized and observational settings.
-For brevity, we focus on the observational setting, where finite-sample inference is not possible due to unknown biases caused by confounding, but under suitable assumptions it is possible to design ``doubly-robust'' estimators for the ATE that have (nonsequential) asymptotic coverage guarantees.
-A suitable generalization of the concept of confidence sequences is required, because (by definition) CSs have finite-sample validity guarantees that we do not know how to achieve even at fixed sample sizes.
+The average treatment effect (ATE) is arguably the most popular estimand in causal inference, and one may ask if it is possible to estimate it sequentially.
+For brevity, we focus here on the observational setting, where finite-sample inference is not possible due to unknown biases caused by confounding, but under suitable assumptions it is possible to design ``doubly-robust'' estimators for the ATE that have (nonsequential) asymptotic coverage guarantees.
+For a sequential analog, a suitable generalization of the concept of confidence sequences is required, because (by definition) CSs have finite-sample validity guarantees that are already impossible in nonsequential settings.

 With such goals in mind, \cite{waudby2021time} define ``asymptotic confidence sequences'', which may sound paradoxical at first.
 They mirror an analogous definition of asymptotic CIs.
 Informally, a sequence of (measurable) sets $(C_t)_{t \geq 1}$ is called an asymptotic CS if there exists some unknown nonasymptotic CS $(D_t)_{t \geq 1}$, such that the measure of the symmetric difference between $C_t$ and $D_t$ almost surely vanishes faster than a $\sqrt{\log\log t/t}$ rate. \cite{waudby2021time} then derive a universality result: informally, as long as the data have more than two moments (an almost necessary condition for inference), a universal asymptotic CS is given by~\eqref{eq:dr} but with $\sigma$ replaced by an empirical variance $\hat \sigma_t$.
 This yields a time-uniform analog of the central limit theorem (CLT), and is established using certain strong approximation theorems for Brownian motion.
 The authors then construct doubly-robust asymptotic CSs for the ATE, yielding anytime versions of the corresponding CIs.